 For any motor vehicle homicide conviction in Massachusetts, you face a 15-year license loss.
 And it could be lifetime license suspension (revocation) if you have a prior OUI conviction on your driving record.

 Your license is immediately suspended upon being charged with motor vehicle homicide.
 You will have to have a hearing at the Registry to get your license reinstated even if you are acquitted.

 Misdemeanor Motor Vehicle Homicide Charge – Massachusetts Penalties

-A misdemeanor vehicular homicide is charged when you are accused of driving negligently or recklessly resulting in a death.
+A motor vehicle homicide by negligent operation is charged when you are accused of driving negligently or recklessly, resulting in a death.

 Felony Motor Vehicle Homicide Charge -Massachusetts Penalties

-To be convicted of felony vehicular homicide, the Commonwealth must prove that your driving negligently or recklessly caused death, while you were under the influence of an intoxicating substance (alcohol or drugs).
+To be convicted of felony motor vehicle homicide, the Commonwealth must prove that your driving negligently or recklessly caused death, while you were under the influence of an intoxicating substance (alcohol or drugs).

 Manslaughter by Motor Vehicle

-With essentially the same standard of proof, you can potentially be indicted and face a more serious charge of manslaughter by motor vehicle (manslaughter while operating a motor vehicle) in a Massachusetts Superior Court.
+With essentially the same standard of proof as felony motor vehicle homicide, you can potentially be indicted and face a more serious charge of manslaughter by motor vehicle (manslaughter while operating a motor vehicle) in Massachusetts Superior Court.

 Penalties for vehicular manslaughter under Massachusetts law 265-13 are as follows: